julianrosner/binary-tree/README.md

 # bst-map
-BST Map Written in c++ Along with a Lazy In-Order Traversing Iterator by Julian Rosner
+BST Map Written in c++ Along with a Lazy In-Order Traversing Iterator

+by Julian Rosner

 The map supports deletion, and the the iterator supports any operation you would expect from an input_iterator.
-Currently the map perfroms no self-balancing techniques although I have been thinking about coming back and implementing this.
+Currently the map perfroms no self-balancing techniques, although I have been thinking about coming back and implementing this.

 The way that I've partitioned code into files may seem unusual at first.